Enjoying the Summer Festival were Eoin Mahon, Aisling Flynn, Lisa Griffin, Katie Dunne and Aisling McHugh Photo by Shelley Corcoran

 In fact, if all goes to plan, we could be seeing the festival become an annual event, with Mr Flaherty confirming that the organisers would be “hoping to build on it for next year”.

 The Summer Festival rose to popularity in the 90s and was brought back to life in Connolly Barracks in 2015.

 But the people of Longford hankered for the free street festival of yesteryear, and so numerous businesses and organisations around the town and county worked tirelessly to make it a reality.

 And with musical acts such as Jimmy Buckley, Jake Carter, Gerry Fish, Brave Giant, and many more taking to the town centre stage to entertain the masses, there's no doubt this year's festival was one that won't be forgotten in a hurry.

-For more on the summer festival, see this week's Longford Leader.
+For more on the summer festival, see pages 37, 38 & 51 of this week's Longford Leader.